Fault Tolerant Quantum Error Mitigation: Introduction

 Finally, we perform quantum hardware and classical simulations using the repetition code and the Steane code.
 We demonstrate, as far as we know, for the first time the exponential suppression of errors on quantum hardware for circuits with logical operations via code concatenation with the repetition code.
-Note that while the repetition code can only detect $X$ and $Y$ errors, the logical qubits are measured in the $Z$ basis at the end, and thus, $Z$ errors have no effect \cite{berg_2022singleshotErrMitigByCoherentPauliChecks}.
 The repetition code is easily implemented without a large overhead because, on most quantum computers, states are initialized to the ground state.

+Note that Hadamard + Toffoli is universal for quantum computing \cite{shi2002_BothToffoliAndCXNeedLitHelpToDoUQC}, but the logical Hadamard gate is not transversal for the repetition code and is excluded from the set of operations that we consider in calculating the threshold.
+This is necessary because the repetition code is not a full code.
+If we measure the qubits at the end, Z errors at the end are inconsequential \cite{berg_2022singleshotErrMitigByCoherentPauliChecks}, but during the computation a single physical Z error can transform via the logical Hadamard gate to cause a logical bit flip error \cite{Guilland_2019RepCatQubitsForFTQC}.

 Some open problems or difficulties with implementing FTQEM for arbitrary circuits are the difficulty of performing non-transversal gates fault tolerantly and the connectivity of the hardware device.
 Non-transversal gates are usually probabilistic and thus cause significant noise.
 Mapping circuits to quantum hardware with limited connectivity poses a problem because swapping qubits drastically degrades the fidelity.
 However, this is not an issue for fully connected devices.